alibaba/pipcook/docs/manual/intro-to-pipeline.md

 }
 ```

 As shown above, a pipeline is composed of different plugins, and we add the field `params` to each plugin to pass given parameters.
-Then the pipeline interpreter will perform corresponding operation(s) by its plugin type and parameters.
+Then the pipeline interpreter will perform the corresponding operation(s) by its plugin type and parameters.

 > See [Introduction to Plugin](./intro-to-plugin.md) for more details about plugin.